MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Introduction

-\item \textbf{Three-stage Training Pipeline.} Our training framework involves three progressive stages designed to sequentially address the aforementioned identified deficiencies in MLLMs.
+\item \textbf{Four-stage Training Pipeline.} Our training framework involves four progressive stages designed to sequentially address the aforementioned identified deficiencies in MLLMs.
 Firstly, we utilize MAVIS-Caption to fine-tune a math-specific vision encoder by contrastive learning, termed CLIP-Math, to enable better visual representations of math diagrams.
 Subsequently, we align this encoder with the LLM to ensure effective diagram-language integration also by MAVIS-Caption.
-Finally, our MAVIS-Instruct is adopted to instruction-tune the MLLM.
-The annotated CoT rationale can provide sufficient supervision for the intricate reasoning capabilities, and the vision-dominant format can better focus models on leveraging visual inputs.
+After that, our MAVIS-Instruct is adopted to instruction-tune the MLLM, which provides sufficient step-wise problem-solving supervision.
+Finally, we employ Direct Preference Optimization (DPO)~\citep{dpo_rafailov2024directpreferenceoptimizationlanguage} with annotated CoT rationales in MAVIS-Instruct to further enhance the reasoning capabilities of our model.

-\item \textbf{Mathematical Visual Specialist.} After the three-stage training, we develop MAVIS-7B, an MLLM specifically optimized for visual mathematical problem-solving.
-On various evaluation benchmarks, our model achieves leading performance compared to existing open-source MLLMs, e.g., surpassing other 7B models by +11.0\% and the second-best LLaVA-NeXT (110B)~\cite{li2024llavanext-strong} by +3.0\% on the average accuracy of MathVerse~\cite{zhang2024mathverse}.
+\item \textbf{Mathematical Visual Specialist.} After the four-stage training, we develop MAVIS-7B, an MLLM specifically optimized for visual mathematical problem-solving.
+On various evaluation benchmarks, our model achieves leading performance compared to existing open-source MLLMs, e.g., surpassing other 7B models by +9.3\% and the second-best LLaVA-NeXT (110B)~\citep{li2024llavanext-strong} by +6.9\% on MathVerse~\citep{zhang2024mathverse}.
 The quantitative results and qualitative analysis both validate the significance of our approach.

 \end{itemize}